 Usually, issues with the board are because of a sensor-connection error.
 Most of your sensor-feedback actuator wires are for the sensor circuit, so double check that they are all well connected within the green cradles and there are no cuts or holes in the wire.

 The “Stuck” error means that your FCB can’t see the sensor return-signal from the actuators.
-This could be due to loose or incomplete wire connections, voltage drop over a wire run, a bad port on the board, or a bad sensor inside the actuator.
-Your actuator motors are working fine if the unit is moving.
+This could be due to loose or incomplete wire connections, voltage drop over a wire run, a bad port on the board, a bad sensor inside the actuator, or an external component (like the POCT).
+Your actuator motors are working fine if the unit is moving at all.

 Troubleshooting Steps: